 Tom and his whole family don’t want to imagine what the possible outcomes would be for this sort of delay for Bealiba residents requiring emergency medical help in the event of an MVA (Motor Vehicle Accident), Burns, Amputation, Smoke Inhalation, Heart Attack (Acute Myocardial Infarction or AMI), Stroke or Sudden Cardiac Arrest.

-“While we wait for our own local CERT unit or a new Ambulance Station”, with ongoing community backing, support and education, we can implement our own local Pre-CERT/Ambulance system where residents in Bealiba, Dunolly, Moliagul, Tarnagulla, Emu, Archdale and Natte Yallock and surrounding areas can first call 000, or 112 from a mobile, for an Ambulance and then call EMR on 0438 580 426 or use their GoodSAM Alerter as soon as possible for Emergency Medical Care (if available) while waiting for Rural Ambulance Victoria to arrive.
+“While we wait for our more Ambulance Stations”, with ongoing community backing, support and education, we can implement our own local Pre-Ambulance system where residents in Bealiba, Dunolly, Moliagul, Tarnagulla, Emu, Archdale and Natte Yallock and surrounding areas can first call 000, or 112 from a mobile, for an Ambulance and then call EMR on 0438 580 426 for Local Emergency Medical Care (if available) while waiting for Rural Ambulance Victoria to arrive.
 Why?
 In all Medical Emergencies, every minute counts, all that matters is that patients get the best medical care possible, as soon as possible.

 Emergency Medical Response currently maintains a fleet of two Ambulances (ex-Rural Ambulance Victoria 2006 and ex-Queensland Ambulance Service 2005 Mercedes-Benz Sprinter) as well as a number Emergency Response Vehicles including a 2012 Toyota HiLux 4WD Response Vehicle, Honda Blackbird Motorcycle (for cycling events), Suzuki Trail Bike (for Mountain Bike Riding or Hiking Events) and even an ex-CFA Isuzu 1991 FSR 500 Fire Tanker.
 These vehicles are utilised in the initial management of the full range of local emergency callouts and standby services.